 Under Section 11401 and the 2024 CMS final rule, Humana cannot require prior authorization or step therapy for Eliquis when prescribed for an FDA-approved indication.
 Atrial fibrillation is an FDA-approved indication.
 Patricia fills her Eliquis prescription at CVS pharmacy in Columbus without any prior authorization delay.

-Patricia's Part D cost-sharing for Eliquis depends on her plan's design but cannot exceed the negotiated Maximum Fair Price for the plan's reimbursement, and her out-of-pocket cost is capped under the annual Part D OOP cap that began in 2025 under IRA Section 11201.
-By approximately April or May, Patricia's cumulative OOP spending on Eliquis and other Part D drugs reaches $2,000, and she pays nothing for the remainder of the year.
+Patricia's Part D cost-sharing for Eliquis depends on her plan's design, and her out-of-pocket spending is capped by the annual Part D out-of-pocket threshold that the Inflation Reduction Act put in place (the cap was $2,000 in 2025 and is $2,100 for 2026).
+Once her cumulative out-of-pocket spending on Eliquis and her other Part D drugs reaches $2,100 during 2026, she pays nothing for covered Part D drugs for the rest of the year.

-The combined effect of Section 11401 (no prior authorization on negotiated drugs) and Section 11201 ($2,000 OOP cap) and the 2024 CMS rules (coverage criteria standardization, continuity of care) is unprecedented protection for Medicare Advantage enrollees on selected high-cost drugs.
+The combined effect of no prior authorization on negotiated drugs, the annual Part D out-of-pocket cap, and the 2024 CMS coverage-criteria and continuity-of-care rules is strong protection for Medicare Advantage enrollees on selected high-cost drugs.

 Henry is a 72-year-old retiree living in Athens.
 He is enrolled in an Aetna Medicare Advantage HMO plan in 2025.
 Henry was diagnosed with non-Hodgkin lymphoma in October 2025 and started a 6-month treatment regimen of rituximab combined with chemotherapy.
 Aetna approved the prior authorization for the full treatment course.